Based on my chemotherapy experience, I recommend these 5 Best Gifts for a Mastectomy Chemotherapy Patient.

 The Breast & Chest Buddy – Seatbelt Cushion for Mastectomy and Breast Reconstruction Sites – Solid Pink with Breast Cancer Ribbon

 I didn’t have a seat belt cushion.
 After my bilateral mastectomy, riding in a car was often uncomfortable.
 I used a bolster pillow to lift the seat belt off my chest and shoulder.
-Not only was my chest quite sensitive, but, I had a port.
+Not only was my chest quite sensitive, but I had a port.
 The seatbelt ran right across the port, so I used the bolster pillow or held the seat belt off my port.
 I still have my port and will have it for four more years.
 My port is on the right side, so the seat belt doesn’t bother me when I drive.
-As a passenger, I need to protect my port.
+However, as a passenger, I need to protect my port.
 Update: After five years, the port was removed.